 Crossing the Drake Passage to Antarctica (How Bad is it?)

-What it’s really like crossing the Drake Passage from Ushuaia to Antarctica.
+What it’s really like crossing the Drake Passage from Ushuaia to Antarctica, based on our experience from crossing more than a dozen times.

 Crossing The Drake Passage From Ushuaia To Antarctica